bjoern-hempel/bjoern-hempel-welcome/README.md

 Hello! ¡Hola!
 Hallo!

 My name is Björn Hempel.
 I am Devops Engineer at [ressourcenmangel GmbH](https://www.ressourcenmangel.de/startseite.html).
+I love the development of software, automation, programming languages, technical innovations, artificial intelligence, security, mathematics, physics...
+Oh, God, the list is long.
+But above all I love the Internet with all its possibilities.
+Networking the world.
+The free availability of knowledge.
+Let me share with you all my repositories, tutorials and libraries, which I will summarize below.

-## 0. Introduction
+## 1. Repositories, tutorials and libraries

 Coming soon..